martbetz/martbetz.github.io/terms-and-conditions.md

 <ul>
 <li>
 (as per the <a href="#privacy">Privacy Policy</a>)
-while <a href="https://developer.mozilla.org/en-US/docs/Web/javascript">JavaScript</a> is used by this website to serve an enhanced experience, it is not a critical component of the website’s core operation; it may, therefore, be disabled (browser options permitting) at the visitor’s sole discretion
+while <a href="https://developer.mozilla.org/en-US/docs/Web/javascript">JavaScript</a> is used by this website to serve an enhanced experience, it is not a critical component of the website’s functionality; it may, therefore, be disabled at the visitor’s sole discretion (browser features permitting)
 </li>
 </ul>
 <div id="terms-host">